reyer101/WeatherApp/README.md

 - In Bash: python *.py

-Contributions-
+Contributions:
-Megan-
+Megan:
-Elia-
+Elia:
-Sean-
+Sean:
-Alec- Handled all request functions to retrieve data from the api, added forecast functionlity, worked on converting time and dates
+Alec: Handled all request functions to retrieve data from the api, added forecast functionlity, worked on converting time and dates